Bisons Game Notes - Buffalo vs. Charlotte (7:05 p.m.)

 Today's Game

-This evening, the Bisons take on the Charlotte Knights in the first game of a four-game series.
-Following Thursday night's game, the Herd will continue their homestand against the Columbus Clippers before a league-wide off day next Monday.
+This evening, the Bisons and Charlotte Knights meet for the second game of a four-game series in downtown Buffalo.
+After the set, the Columbus Clippers make their lone regular season trip to Buffalo starting Friday.
+The Herd will enjoy a league-wide off day on Monday after the seven-game homestand concludes.

-Buffalo and Charlotte have yet to face one another this season but that will come and go over the next week and a half.
-After the series at Sahlen Field, the two teams will square off in downtown Charlotte next week from July 23-25.
+Buffalo and Charlotte are meeting for the first of two regular season series.
+After the matchup at Sahlen Field this week, the two teams will square off in uptown Charlotte July 23-25.

 Today's Starter